huan/ducks/README.md

 We use `Ducks` to manage all `Duck` who is constructed from the `DuckAPI` specified by [ducks modular proposal](https://github.com/erikras/ducks-modular-redux).

-For validating the `DuckAPI` form the redux module (a.k.a reducer bundle), we have a validating helper function `validateDuckAPI` that accepts a `DuckAPI` to make sure it's valid (or throws a Error if it's not valid).
+For validating the `DuckAPI` form the redux module (a.k.a reducer bundle), we have a validating helper function `validateDuckAPI` that accepts a `DuckAPI` to make sure it's valid (it will throws an Error when it's invalid).

 ### 1 `DuckAPI`